Nevada Family Arrested After Viral Racial Incident in Virginia City

 They stated that after gathering all of the relevant evidence, they would examine each case separately.
 Based on the facts, they would then decide whether or not to conduct separate investigations.

 The public has expressed loud and clear outrage.
-Efforts made to hold those individuals accountable for their racist and illegal behavior.
+Efforts were made to hold those individuals accountable for their racist and illegal behavior.

 I respect Sheriff Cullen and his officers for their prompt response to the situation that caused these outrages.
 And I appreciate all the calls, emails, and social media comments that show concern and oppose prejudice and discrimination.